pratikchhya/Visualizing-Doubles/README.md

 # Beertopia

 For beer enthusiasts, the craft beer segment of the alcohol and beverages industry has a ton of options.
-Some of the questions that are relevant for beer enthusiasts are as follows:-
+Some of the questions that are relevant for beer enthusiasts are as follows:
 - How are craft beers differentiated?
 - What are the most common beer styles consumed in the US?
 - What are the states with the most craft beer consumption?